The 6 Best Oxalic Acid Vaporizers for Bees, Reviewed

 Also, you’ll have to leave the wand inside until it is slightly cooled to make sure the oxalic acid crystals are all gone.
 So that takes a few more minutes.
 Plus, the only heat protection you have for this wand is the wooden handle.

-From $60, let’s jump to an oxalic acid vaporizer that is eight times more expensive – $485 to be exact (as of writing).
+Let’s jump to an oxalic acid vaporizer that is eight times more expensive.

 Yes, we know.
 That’s a hefty chunk out of your wallet.
 But let’s make sense of the outrageous price, shall we?
 I mean, there is a reason why this vaporizer has an almost perfect 5-star rating on Amazon.